What are Keyword Match Types?

 What Keyword Match Type Should I Use?

-Sellozo employs knowledgeable Product Specialists who have years of experience as Amazon sellers.
+Sellozo employs knowledgeable Amazon PPC Ad Experts who have years of experience as Amazon sellers.
 If you need help with keywords or any other aspect of your Amazon selling business, they’d be happy to chat with you!
-You can set an appointment time by clicking here.
+Set up an appointment time.